sumitpatil25/wordpress/README.md

 # Deploying WordPress Website with Nginx, Let's Encrypt, and GitHub Actions

-This guide will walk you through the process of setting up and deploying a WordPress website using Nginx as the web server, Let's Encrypt for SSL certificates, and GitHub Actions for automated deployment.
+This guide will walk you through the process of setting up and deploying a WordPress website usingWordPress website using Nginx as the web server, LEMP (Linux, Nginx, MySQL, PHP) stack, and GitHub Actions as the CI/CD automation tool.
 By the end of this guide, you'll have a fully functional WordPress site accessible via HTTPS.

 ## Table of Contents